danieldimit/portfolio-website/api-server/README.md

-# fakenewsgraph.de - API Server
+# Simple Portfolio Website - API Server

-This server takes the collected tweets from the MongoDB and creates optimized JSON files for the frontend.
+This server provides passive API, which is used by the frontend to fetch the needed infos.

 ## Installing / Getting started